charliemitchell/express-switchboard/README.md

 middleware and plugins should strive to write to the request object if what they do is needed in the controller.

+The `next` parameter is there in case you have middleware after switchboard.
+In most cases you will never need invoke next()

 ---